 Number of Awards

-- The nominee must be nominated by at least two and not more than six individuals, one of whom must be the Lead Nominator.
+The nominee must be nominated by at least three and not more than five individuals, one of whom must be the Lead Nominator.

 The nomination package must contain the following: